LNWR George the Fifth class 2013 Prince George

 The Trust relies upon donations and regular contributions in order to fund the project.
-The Trust's short-term aims are currently focused on funding on the lower end (frame erection) and increasing the number of subscribers and active donors.
+The Trust's short-term aims are currently focused on exhibiting its locomotive at Crewe Heritage Centre, strengthening its team and increasing the number of subscribers and active donors.

 In July 2013 the Trust approached the Duke of Cambridge and Duchess of Cambridge to name their locomotive after their newborn son Prince George.
 The Duke and Duchess accepted, and the locomotive was given the number '2013', the year of his birth, and named 'Prince George' on 22 July 2014, in honour of his first birthday.

 About the Class

 They were essentially superheated versions of the LNWR Whale Precursor Class.
+At the same time as the first ten were built, similar non-superheated but otherwise identical Queen Mary Class engines were also built, to compare performance and costs.
+As the George the Fifth Class consumed 25% less coal all the Queen Mary Class were converted to George the Fifth standard.

+As well as being more economical in coal, the George the Fifth Class was able to develop over 1200HP, creating a sensation amongst railway observers at the time.

-At the same time, similar non-superheated Queen Mary Class engines were also built, but all of these acquired superheaters as the advantages of superheating became clear and were absorbed into the George the Fifth Class.
-The Precursors were then converted at overhauls to conform with the successful George specification; they were more than 25% more powerful, the only visual difference being the Splashers over the driving wheel.
+Many Precursors were converted at overhauls to conform with the successful George specification; the only visual difference being the Splashers over the driving wheels.

+Due to the Civil Engineer's veto of the planned 4-6-0 only a year after the introduction of the George the Fifth, the class remained on top link duties much longer than was planned.
+Even when the 4-6-0 did appear in 1913 it was in limited numbers until 1920.
+Thus the Class remained as possibly the hardest worked locomotive for its size for many years.

+Once bigger locomotives were available in large numbers the Class was redeployed to less onerous main line duties, then ending up on branch lines before final elimination of the last one in 1949.

 Project launch

-The Trust has been going since 2012 undertaking detailed evaluations and planning, whilst building up valuable information and drawings, this culminated in the fabrication of the smokebox door.
-The project was officially launched on 22 July 2014 with the unveiling of name, cabside and splasher assembly; this took place at Quorn on the Great Central Railway Loughborough.
+The Trust was created in 2012 undertaking detailed evaluations and planning, whilst building up valuable information and drawings.
+Its first item of construction was the smokebox door.
+The project was officially launched on 22 July 2014 with the unveiling of a fully painted and lined out, cabside and splasher assembly complete with number and name plates; this took place at Quorn on the Great Central Railway Loughborough.